Giancarlo Stanton Player Props: Yankees vs. Rockies

-The New York Yankees, including Giancarlo Stanton (.350 on-base percentage in past 10 games, 69 points above season-long percentage), take on starter Connor Seabold and the Colorado Rockies at Coors Field, Saturday at 8:10 PM ET.
+Giancarlo Stanton -- with a slugging percentage of .676 in his past 10 games, including four home runs -- will be in action for the New York Yankees versus the Colorado Rockies, with Chase Anderson on the hill, on July 16 at 3:10 PM ET.

-He collected two extra-base hits in his last appearance (2-for-4 with a double, a home run and two RBI) against the Rockies.
+In his most recent game, he racked up four RBI (going 1-for-3 with a home run and a walk) against the Rockies.

 Giancarlo Stanton Game Info & Props vs. the Rockies